Analysis by Dr Lorenc Gordani

-The above make possible the start thinking in financial terms, presenting a plan that demonstrates the financial viability of the proposed project.
-The financial plan must clearly and transparently determine, first, to the benefit of the investor, how he intends to finance the proposed project.
+The above makes possible the start thinking in financial terms, presenting a plan that demonstrates the economic viability of the proposed project.
+The business plan must clearly and transparently determine, first, to the benefit of the investor, how he intends to finance the proposed project.
 It should determine, at a minimum, the amount of its own capital allocated to the required external financial resources, the specific sources of external financing and a detailed funding program.
 In particular, this part is further subject to a detailed study by banks or development funds.

-Disclaimer: The ownership and the opinion expressed pertain to the author.
-While all the effort are made to ensure the accuracy of this publication, it is not intended to provide legal advices as individual situations may differ and should be discussed with an expert.
-For any specific technical or legal advice on the information provided and related topics, contact us through “firstname.lastname@example.org”.
+Disclaimer: All opinions expressed pertain to the author.
+While all efforts are made to ensure the accuracy of this publication, it is not intended to provide legal advice as individual situations may differ and should be discussed with an expert.
+For any specific technical or legal advice on the information provided and its related topics, may contact us through “email@example.com”.

 Most Read Publications